Getting Started

 You should see the message appear instantly in the live stream.

 Congratulations!
-You have a fully functional Control and Data plane running.
+You have a fully functional Control Plane and Data Plane running — the foundation of the platform is live.

-• Deploy an Agent: Install the Agent on a Linux or Windows machine to start collecting telemetry.
+- Deploy an Agent: Install the Agent on a Linux or Windows machine to start collecting telemetry from real infrastructure.

-• Build a Dashboard: Navigate to the Visualizer, unlock the grid, and add a Gauge or Chart widget pointing to your NATS subjects.
+- Build a Dashboard: Click Dashboard in the sidebar (the Visualizer view) — unlock the grid and add a Gauge or Chart widget pointing to your NATS subjects.